opral/monorepo/docs-website/docs/overview/sdk.md

 Find our extension on the marketplace as [inlang](https://marketplace.visualstudio.com/items?itemName=inlang.vscode-extension)

-For full documentation of the extensio see [inlang vscode-extension docs](https://github.com/inlang/inlang/tree/main/packages/inlang-vscode-extension)
+For full documentation of the extension see the [inlang vscode-extension docs](https://github.com/inlang/inlang/tree/main/packages/inlang-vscode-extension)